valentinParisot/Forecasting-Finance-MachineLearning-Project/README.md

 # comparch1
-The project is fully described in the given PDF if you have some issues or questions let me know valentin.parisot@epfl.ch
+The project is fully described under the PDF Project_Doc, if you have some issues, questions or even suggeations let me know by valentin.parisot@epfl.ch.

 Best,